Which kind of counseling is best for me?

-Who typically finds it most helpful: These approaches are helpful for many issues, and especially anxiety and self-criticism.
-Mindfulness-Based Cognitive Therapy (MBCT) is a specific kind of mindfulness treatment that is designed to prevent depression relapse.
+Who typically finds it most helpful: These approaches are beneficial for many issues, especially anxiety and self-criticism.
+Mindfulness-Based Cognitive Therapy (MBCT) is a specific kind of mindfulness treatment that can help to prevent depression relapse.

 The main idea: This is usually an open-ended or longer-term therapy, where you and your therapist explore your thoughts and feelings and examine their root causes.

-Who typically finds it most helpful: This therapy can be used to address a wide range of issues, as well as provide a place for people who want to know themselves better or work on personal growth.
+Who typically finds it most helpful: Psychodynamic Psychotherapy addresses a wide range of issues and provides a place for people who want to know themselves better or work on personal growth.

 The main idea: This is a common type of therapy that focuses on your relationships with important people in your life.

-What it looks like in practice: Through talking about your relationships with family and friends, as well as paying attention to the way you relate to your therapist during sessions, you and your therapist work to address patterns that are preventing you from having the connections you want.
+What it looks like in practice: Through talking about your relationships with family and friends and paying attention to the way you relate to your therapist during sessions, you and your therapist work to address patterns that prevent you from having the connections you want.

 Youth Era is a nonprofit that works with teens and young adults to become happy, successful, and contributing adults members of their communities.
 The organization creates solutions for communities across the country that look beyond short-term assistance for the few and toward sustainable support for the many.
 To learn more, visit www.youthera.org.